-A huge thanks to Melissa Harris whom I recognized from college when she began working in my office about five years ago.
-Now she is a mom of two, one of whom is nicknamed “The Anti-Preemie”.
-Earlier this week, she alerted me that today is the first World Prematurity Day and offered to write this “NICU Mom Survival Guide” based on what she learned as a NICU “survivor”.
+A huge thanks to Melissa Harris, a mom of two, one of whom is nicknamed “The Anti-Preemie”.
+Tomorrow is World Prematurity Day and Melissa offered to write this “NICU Mom Survival Guide” based on what she learned as a NICU “survivor”.

-In September of 2010, I gave birth to my son, Sam.
-He was just 24 weeks along and weighed in at one pound twelve ounces or 749 grams.
+When I gave birth to my son, Sam, he was just 24 weeks along and weighed in at one pound twelve ounces or 749 grams.
 We spent 95 days with Sam in the NICU at Alta Bates hospital.
 Every day was a roller coaster.
-Days might start out good, but deteriorate as the day went on.
+Days could start out good, but deteriorate as the day went on.
 During our stay I had to watch Sam have four blood transfusions, get bagged by the nurses three times, have the crash team called to his room once, endure countless apnea and bradycardia events, contract an infection in his blood, have three spinal taps to test for meningitis, have to be reinutabed once, have heart surgery, and have eye surgery.
 Every day was a challenge, but Sam and I survived.
 Below are the key tips I would pass on to any new NICU mom (and one tip from my husband to all NICU dads)

 1. You are the most important member of the medical team